immersive-web/webxr-ar-module/explainer.md

 ### Setting up a VRLayer

 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
 In the initial version of the spec only one layer type, `VRWebGLLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute.
+Future iterations of the spec will define new types of `VRLayer`s.
+For example: a new layer type would be added to enable use with any new graphics APIs that get added to the browser.
+The ability to use multiple layers at once and have them composited by the UA will likely also be added in a future API revision.

 In order for a WebGL canvas to be used with a `VRWebGLLayer`, its context must be _compatible_ with the `VRDevice`.
 This can mean different things for different environments.
 For example, on a desktop computer this may mean the context must be created against the graphics adapter that the `VRDevice` is physically plugged into.
 On most mobile devices though, that's not a concern and so the context will always be compatible.
 In either case, the WebVR application must take steps to ensure WebGL context compatibility before using it with a `VRWebGLLayer`.